Ten things pharmacists should know about COVID-19 vaccines

 So far, more than 250,000 people in the UK have signed up to take part in COVID-19 research through the NHS COVID-19 vaccine research registry.

-3. Some COVID-19 vaccines have already been approved for use before phase III results were released, but not in the UK
+3. Some COVID-19 vaccines were approved for use before phase III results were released, but not in the UK

 Three vaccines, two adenoviral vector vaccines and a protein-based vaccine, have been given early or limited approval without waiting for the results of phase III trials.

 Sputnik V — a combination of two adenoviruses, Ad5 and Ad26, formerly known as Gam-COVID-Vac — which is being developed by the Gamaleya Research Institute in Moscow, Russia, was approved by the Ministry of Health of the Russian Federation on 11 August 2020.